Poseidon Care Centre - Local 81 - Bargaining Brief

 As of December 31, 2017, even though all HCSS agreements had expired and MGEU Bargaining Committees were ready and eager to get going, negotiations had not begun.
 Employers — including Beacon Hill, Poseidon, Golden Door, and St. Norbert — were unwilling to schedule bargaining dates.

-Last spring, the government also announced that they would not consider giving any public service workers any general pay increase for the first two years of their new contract.
+In 2017, the government also announced that they would not consider giving any public service workers any general pay increase for the first two years of their new contract.
 This would include all HCSS members who work in public PCHs.

 be challenging the government in court because what they’re doing goes